sunshine-tech/VietnamProvinces/README.rst

 In development, this project has a tool to convert data from government sources.

 The tool doesn't directly crawl data from government websites because the data rarely change (it doesn't worth developing the feature which you only need to use each ten years), and because those websites provide data in unfriendly Microsoft Office formats.

+The tool is tested on Linux only (may not run on Windows).

 Update data
 ~~~~~~~~~~~